dmtana/YT_downloader/README.md

 <h2>How to use</h2>

-Fisrt off all you need to install p <a href="https://github.com/yt-dlp/yt-dlp" class="ssilka">yt-dl</a> on youre computer.
+Fisrt off all you need to install <a href="https://github.com/yt-dlp/yt-dlp">yt-dl</a> on youre computer.
+Then you need download <a href="https://pypi.org/project/pyTelegramBotAPI/">telebot API</a> and
+<a href="https://ffmpeg.org/" class="link">ffmpeg</a>.
+You need to place ffmpeg in the root of the project with the executable code.
+Get a bot token from a botfather.
+And start the bot.